blockbridge/blockbridge-kb/guide/kubernetes/index.md

 *** Remember to record your access token!
 ```

-Make a note of the access token.
-Use this as the BLOCKBRIDGE_API_KEY during the Blockbridge volume driver installation.
+Make a note of the displayed access token.
+Use this as the BLOCKBRIDGE_API_KEY
+during the Blockbridge volume driver installation.

 ```
 $ export BLOCKBRIDGE_API_KEY="1/Nr7qLedL/P0KXxbrB8+jpfrFPBrNi3X+8H9BBwyOYg/mvOot50v2vA"